201851019-iiitv/cutting-rod-promblem/README.md

 # cutting-rod-problem
-cutting rod problem with using dynamic programm (top down and bottom up memoized approach and recursive approach)
+cutting rod problem with using dynamic programm (top down and bottom up memoized approach and recursive approach).thanks